Awesome Biblical Proof that:

 Notwithstanding this resistance, these Restorers of Torah, as they like to portray themselves (and which indeed they are identified by) are gradually partaking more and more of these Hebraic legal responsibilities themselves – like the Sabbath, Feast days, Jewish customs, etc. The majority of these returnees to Torah principles, claim to uphold only the literal injunctions of the Bible, while vehemently rejecting the Rabbinic ‘man-made’ injunctions.
 Yet, ironically, they are also adopting many of the salient Rabbinic Oral Torah directives for rituals and religious items for which the literal Word (the Bible) offers no directives at all.
 Examples of these are the Prayer phylacteries, Tefillin, the Talith, the Mezuzah, etc.

 While vehemently rejecting Rabbinic ‘Oral Torah’ (which is simply Rabbinic interpretation of what the Word of God really says and requires) NT Messianics follow Rabbinic Oral interpretation in the Main theme of their Faith in a NT Messiah.
 They do this by applying the Rabbinic Oral interpretation of “A Messiah” whom they claim to be their Saviour.
 For nowhere in all the Tanach (OT) is there any reference to such “A Messiah”.
 Every prophecy that they claim to confirm their Messiah is part of ancient Rabbinic Oral interpretation of the Hebrew Scriptures.
 These Rabbinic conjectures of a Coming Messiah are all based on what the Rabbis refer to as “hints in Scripture” to such a Being.
 Every one of the 38 only usages of the word ‘Messiah’ in Tanach refers to a normal human being, king or priest, an ‘anointed’ – never to a Saviour Messiah.
 In fact, all these ‘hints’ that Rabbis applied to “A Coming Messiah” are pronouncements by G-d Himself of what He Himself will be doing for the Final Redemption of His People.
-This “Personal G-d Intervention” is a feature denied Him by both Jews (in the teaching of the Coming Messiah ben David as merely a man) and Christians – the latter though with confusing multiple-god definitions, all of which deny their Messiah being on The Throne (thus G-d) himself.
+This “Personal G-d Intervention” is a feature denied Him by both Jews (in the teaching of the Coming Messiah ben David as merely a man) and Christians – the latter though with confusing “multiple-God” definitions, all of which deny their Messiah being on The Throne (thus G-d) himself.
+While they would reject any idea of him being ON the Throne, yet they would present their Messiah, whom they define as “the Son of God”, as superior to and above ‘the Creator, God of Israel’ Whom Jews worship.

-In their restorative drive, however, they select only those laws which they believe they are obligated to, and even then, they choose to interpret and define these Laws according to their own understanding or, as many claim, ‘according to the leading of the Holy Spirit’- though they still vociferously differ with each other.
-This results in great discord and disunity in the Restoration Movement because of the great confusion amongst its adherents regarding interpretation of these ‘Jewish’ Laws and practises and their rejection of Rabbinic interpretation.
+In their restorative drive of Torah, however, they select only those laws which they believe they are obligated to, and even then, they choose to interpret and define these Laws according to their own understanding or, as many claim, ‘according to the leading of the Holy Spirit’- though they still vociferously differ with each other.
+This results in great discord and disunity in the Restoration Movement because of the great confusion amongst its adherents regarding interpretation of these ‘Jewish’ Laws and practices and their rejection of Rabbinic interpretation.

 Above all this confusion, one striking effect is indisputable: viz. the Power of the Word of G-d: